oslabs-beta/SocketLeague/README.md

 #### Initializing the hooks with useSyncState

-Finally, to add the custom hook to the application, simply invoke ``useSyncState`` with the desired ``session ID``, the desired initial state, a new invocation of ``Connection``, and the local version of React.
+Finally, to add the custom hook to the application, simply invoke ``useSyncState`` with the desired ``session ID``, the desired initial state, a ``Connection`` object, and the local version of React.

 The version of React should be passed into useSyncState in order to avoid versioning and dependency issues.

 ```
+  //outside the React component's render or return method
+  const conn = new Connection ('ws://localhost:3000');

+  //within the React component's render or return method
   const [socketState, setSocketState, undoSocketState] = useSyncState(
     session,
     initialState,